ashfurrow/RACAlertAction/README.md

 # RACAlertAction
-UIAlertAction subclass with support for ReactiveCocoa
+UIAlertAction subclass with support for ReactiveCocoa.

 ## Purpose